kubevault/kubevault/docs/guides/monitoring/vault-operator/coreos.md

       memory: 400Mi
 ```

-Here, `spec.serviceMonitorSelector` is used to select the ServiceMonitor crd that is created by Vault operator.
+Here, `spec.serviceMonitorSelector` is used to select the ServiceMonitor crd that is created by KubeVault operator.
 We have provided `vault-operator-apiserver-cert` secret in `spec.secrets` field.
 This will be mounted in Prometheus pod.

 Let's create the Prometheus object we have shown above,